brickbots/PiFinder/docs/user_guide.md

 Values are expressed in degrees with the top line being rotation in Azimuth and the bottom line in Altitude.

-* UP/DN will cycle through the target list.
+* _UP/DN_ will cycle through the target list.
 The numbers in the upper-right corner of the screen represent the index of the current target / total number of targets in the list
-* ENT will switch back to the catalog screen to access full information about the current target
+* _ENT_ will switch back to the catalog screen to access full information about the current target

 The currently target is also displayed on the [Chart](#Chart) screen as a small tick mark.

 ## Special Screens
-The screens listed below are more rarely used and do not show up when rotating through the regular UI screens using the A button.
-To access these screens, rotate through them using the ENT-A combination.
+The screens listed below are more rarely used and do not show up when rotating through the regular UI screens using the _A_ key.
+To access these screens, rotate through them using the _ENT-A_ combination.

 ### Log
 ![Logging Interface](../images/screenshots/LOG_001_docs.png)

-The Log screen can be accessed at any time by long holding the ENT button.
+The Log screen can be accessed at any time by long holding the ENT key.
 It allows you to record your observation of the currently selected target in a database as part of a session.
 Each session starts when you power-up, or reset, the PiFinder and every observation logged during the session will be grouped together for later review.

 Summary information about the current target is displayed along with the distance from the current telescope position.
 This distance allows you to make sure you are observing/logging the correct object in a crowded field, like Virgo.

-You can add some details about your observation by holding down the A button to add notes.
+You can add some details about your observation by holding down the A key to add notes.

 ![Observation logging notes interface](../images/screenshots/LOG_002_docs.png)